 Asthma Management and Inhaler Administration

 Asthma is the most common chronic condition affecting one in eleven children.
-On average there are two children with asthma in every classroom in the UK and it accounts for over
+On average there are two children with asthma in every classroom in the UK.

 The student must carry a reliever inhaler on their person at all times.